downplay/jarl-react/README.md

 * Documentation and demos.
 The current set of demos (and E2E tests) show off many features and scenarios but there is plenty missing, and documentation is drastically incomplete.
-* Match and stringify callbacks on routes
 * Redirects and authorisation on routes
 * Integrations:
     * React Native (probably just needs an alternate Link component)
     * Improve support for Redux, perhaps enabling navigation via dispatch, consider Saga support
 * Fix isActive to work on partial paths / query strings
+* A couple of new components: function-as-child versions of withLocation and Link
 * Figure out how to support animated transitions (but maybe leave this until after 1.0.0)
 * Optional path segments.
 The `url-pattern` syntax supports this but JARL doesn't
 * Query strings: support nesting and arrays.
 We use `qs` to parse query strings, it supports an advanced syntax for nesting and arrays, but this is not understood by matching or stringification.